 Our studies revolve around two main themes:

 The adult mammalian central nervous system (CNS) has very limited capacity to regenerate, such that injury or disease may lead to irreversible loss of function.
-Some neurons survive better than their neighbors in response to a shared insult, providing an opportunity to explore mechanisms of resilience.
+Some neurons survive better than their neighbours in response to a shared insult, providing an opportunity to explore mechanisms of resilience.
 Defining the multicellular pathways that are beneficial or detrimental to neuronal survival can potentially inform the design of neuroprotective interventions.

 2. How do neuroimmune interactions orchestrate regeneration in peripheral tissues?